 I recommend staying on the bus until it parks at the bus station.
 It’ll take about 5 – 10 minutes to do so once you enter Progreso since your bus will let people off at various stops.

-After spending many months in the Yucatan’s more famous beach areas (Isla Mujeres, Playa del Carmen, Tulum, etc.) I admittedly had low expectations for Progreso.
-However, I was impressed by how well developed it is for tourism—brand new maps and signs explaining places of interest line the streets.
+However, I was impressed by how well-developed it is for tourism.
+Brand-new maps and signs explaining places of interest line the streets.

-There were a lot of nice restaurants overlooking the water, and tons of little tiki huts along the beach for dining with your toes in the sand.
+There were a lot of nice restaurants overlooking the water and tons of cute tiki huts along the beach for dining with your toes in the sand.

-As a little bonus, here are some answers to questions I had before heading to Progreso.
-Hopefully, they help you!
+Before ending this post, here are some answers to questions I had before heading to Progreso.
+Hopefully, they’re helpful to you.

 How long should I spend in Progreso?